 Although it is the “Medibus” We are not hospital transport, we don’t have trained attendants on the bus and our drivers are…drivers.
 We can pick you up at your house and take you to your destination and we can take you home again, but…..

 If you struggle with mobility and need help when you get to the hospital, you will need to take someone with you.
-We have accessible vehicles with tail lifts to help you, but we are not guaranteed parking slots at the hospitals so it is highly likely the driver will be unable to leave the vehicle so having someone with you is the best solution.
+We have accessible vehicles with tail lifts to help you, but we are not guaranteed parking slots at the hospitals so the driver will be unable to leave the vehicle so having someone with you is the best solution.

 If you are going for a procedure/operation that involves any form of anaesthesia you should be aware we can take you in, but it is highly likely we cannot take you home.
 There are two reasons for this:

-The best option should you be having a procedure/operation is to make the hospital aware that you will need Patient Transport
+The best option should you be having a procedure/operation is to make the hospital aware that you will need them to arrange Patient Transport to take you home.

 Thank you for your understanding with this.
 We do try to help as many people as possible but we are limited as to what we can do.